• This page, Acquired Brain Injury (ABI) Waivers, is offered by

 Eligibility Criteria for ABI Waivers

-MassHealth applicants or members who live in a nursing facility or a chronic or rehabilitation hospital and have an ABI may apply for one of these waivers, which would support these persons to move into the community and offer resources to provide ongoing services in the community.
+MassHealth applicants or members who live in a nursing facility or a chronic or rehabilitation hospital and have an ABI may apply for one of these waivers.
+The waiver would help the individual move into the community and offer resources to provide ongoing services in the community.
 An individual may not participate in more than one waiver at a time.

 To qualify for one of the ABI waivers, an individual must